TAbdiukov/TAbdiukov.github.io/content/post/2023-12-16-gaza-occupation-myths/index.md

 In 2005, Israel voluntarily and unilaterally withdrew from Gaza, leaving the Palestinians with prosperous farmland and farms, stunning beaches and a rich fishing zone.
 Everything required for a happy life, in order to become a new Singapore of the Middle East.
 But in 2007, Hamas won the elections in Gaza and began to sow seeds of hatred on an unprecedented scale.
 Singapore did not work out, the farms were burned, and in their place rocket launchers appeared and shelling of the border areas of Israel began.
 In 2007, after three weeks of massive rocket attacks on civilians - after three weeks of shelling! – Israel began a blockade of Gaza (discover more about the blockade below).
 Every couple of years, in response to rocket attacks and murder of Israeli civilians, including children, Israel carried out military operations to destroy militants and artillery.

 And then October 7, 2023 came.
 1400 killed, raped, stabbed, burned, tortured Israelis.
 230 hostages, the youngest of whom is 10 months old.
-18 years after Israel VOLUNTARILY left Gaza.
-This is the occupation and the response to it.
+18 years after Israel **voluntarily** left Gaza.
+Such is the 'occupation' and the response to it.

 # Myth 2/4: Gaza is broke